716 Positions Filled Temporarily

 4. Being appointed as an officer–in–charge.

-Temporary assignment is the placement of an employee into an established position for a limited period of time to perform duties and responsibilities other than those contained in the employee’s normal position description.
+Temporary assignment is the placement of an employee into an established position for a limited time period to perform duties and responsibilities other than those contained in the employee’s regular position description.
 A formal reassignment and/or promotion personnel action is not required.

 The following general policies apply to temporary assignments to nonbargaining positions:

-1. Temporary assignments to nonbargaining positions are made only for the shortest practical time limits and may be used to meet emergencies caused by abnormal workload, a change in mission or organization, or unanticipated absences.
+1. Temporary assignments to nonbargaining positions are made only for the shortest practical time limits and may be used to meet emergencies caused by the following:

-2. When a nonbargaining employee is absent (except postmaster), every effort must be made to have the duties absorbed by other employees of the same or higher level.
+2. When a nonbargaining employee is absent (except a postmaster), every effort must be made for other employees of the same or higher level to absorb into their work the absent employee’s duties.

-3. The appointing official or designee may temporarily assign any qualified employee to meet service needs.
+3. The selecting official or designee may temporarily assign any qualified employee to meet service needs.

-4. Normally, consideration is given to unassigned employees (i.e., employees whose positions have been abolished).
+4. Typically, consideration is given to unassigned employees (i.e., employees whose positions have been abolished).

-5. A temporary assignment may be terminated at any time, either at management’s discretion or at the employee’s request.
+5. A temporary assignment may be terminated at any time at management’s discretion or at the employee’s request.

-6. Temporary assignment of an employee to a position at the same or lower level should not exceed 90 calendar days unless extended by the next higher level of management above the detailed position.
-(See 716.143 through 716.145 for time limits on temporary assignment to a higher–level position.)
+6. Temporary assignment of an employee to a position at the same or lower level must not exceed 90 calendar days, unless extended by the next higher level of management above the detailed position.
+(See 716.253 through 716.255 for time limits on temporary assignment to a higher-level position.)

-7. Temporary assignments must be documented using Form 1723, Assignment Order.
+7. Temporary assignments must be documented using PS Form 1723, Assignment Order.

 Temporary Assignment Duration Approvers